Circular polarization of gravitational waves from magnetorotational supernovae

 \section{Conclusions}

-The present study investigates circular polarization of GW from 3D GRMHD simulations of a magnetorotational supernova model \citep{Shibagaki24}.
-We find that strong circular polarization emerges along the initial rotation axis during the early post-bounce phase (up to $t_{\rm pb}\sim 230\, \mathrm{ms}$).
-We identify that this feature is associated with rotationally induced non-axisymmetric deformations, in particular the development of the low-$T/|W|$ instability and spiral arm structures \citep[c.f.,][]{Ott05,Shibagaki21}.
+We investigated circular polarization of GWs from 3D GRMHD simulations of a magnetorotational supernova model \citep{Shibagaki24}.
+Strong circular polarization emerges along the initial rotation axis during the early post-bounce phase (up to $t_{\rm pb}\sim 230\, \mathrm{ms}$).
+This feature is associated with rotationally induced nonaxisymmetric deformations, in particular, the development of the low-$T/|W|$ instability and spiral arm structures \citep[e.g.,][]{Ott05,Shibagaki21}.

-The characteristic GW spectra is found to peak around $90\,\mathrm{Hz}$, which can be interpreted as twice the local angular velocity of the fluid in the region where $\Omega\sim 45\,\mathrm{Hz}$ at a cylindrical radius of $\sim$50\,km.
-This interpretation is consistent with the theoretical expectation that the low-$T/|W|$ instability excites GW near twice the rotation frequency \citep[c.f.,][]{Takiwaki21}.
-The frequency range of $\sim$90~Hz falls within the sensitivity bands of current ground-based detectors such as Advanced LIGO, Advanced Virgo, and KAGRA , suggesting a potential for detectability under idealized noise assumptions.
+The characteristic GW spectra are found to peak around $90\,\mathrm{Hz}$, which can be interpreted as twice the local angular velocity of the fluid in the region where $\Omega\sim 45\,\mathrm{Hz}$ at a cylindrical radius of $\sim$50\,km.
+This interpretation is consistent with the theoretical expectation that the low-$T/|W|$ instability excites GWs near twice the rotation frequency \citep[e.g.,][]{Takiwaki21}.
+The frequency range of $\sim$90~Hz falls within the sensitivity bands of current ground-based detectors such as Advanced LIGO, Advanced Virgo, and KAGRA, suggesting a potential for detectability under idealized noise assumptions.

 These results highlight the potential of GW polarization measurements as a diagnostic tool for probing the CCSN explosion mechanism and the dynamical PNS evolution.
-While previous studies mainly associated strong circular polarization with rapidly rotating non-magnetized collapses \citep{hayama16,Shibagaki21}, our findings have demonstrated that models which launch MHD jets can also exhibit distinct polarization signatures.
-Importantly, the circularly polarized GW identified here originate predominantly from the low-$T/|W|$ instabilities and non-axisymmetric motions around the PNS surface, rather than being directly generated by the MHD jets themselves.
-This distinction suggests that future detector networks, with enhanced polarization analysis capabilities, can exploit such features to discriminate between different explosion scenarios.
+While previous studies mainly associated strong circular polarization with rapidly rotating nonmagnetized collapses \citep{hayama16,Shibagaki21}, our findings have demonstrated that models that launch MHD jets can also exhibit distinct polarization signatures.
+Importantly, the circularly polarized GWs identified here originate predominantly from the low-$T/|W|$ instabilities and nonaxisymmetric motions around the PNS surface and are not directly generated by the MHD jets themselves.
+This distinction suggests that future detector networks, with enhanced polarization analysis capabilities, can exploit these features to distinguish between different explosion scenarios.